JoelEncinas/Arcade-Skate/README.md

 # ArcadeSkate
-Small side project where I learned more about unity creating a Jetpack Joyride inspired 2d Infinite runner.
+Small side project where I learned more about *Unity* and *C#* creating a 2d Infinite runner inspired by the timeless classic Jetpack Joyride.
+Some of  the things I learned from this project are:
+- GameObjects and Components usage
+- How Rigidbodies and colliders work
+- Coroutines & playerprefs
+- UI, Scene management & small animations
+  - Aspect ratio & canvas
+- Prefabs & instantiating
+- Tags & layers
+- Sounds and music

 ## Game
 The game can be played on itchio -> https://arcadeskate.itch.io/arcade-skate